House with a looming wildfire in the background.

 And if you’re hoping to add coverage for a named item, you may be able to add that additional coverage as a “rider” or “endorsement” to your open perils policy.
 One example might be the purchasing of additional earthquake coverage, which is an excluded cause of loss under the homeowners policy.
 You’ll likely pay a higher premium, but you’ll be insured with the coverage you need.

-Discuss Open Peril vs. Named Peril Policies With an Agent Today
+Discuss Open Peril Vs. Named Peril Policies with an Agent Today

 Tools & Resources